ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - Always Be Evaluating

 ## Chapter 7: How to lead even when you don't know where you are going
-- focus on what you need to get right, not on what you did wrong or might do wrong
+- Focus on what you need to get right, not on what you did wrong or might do wrong
 - Not about what you feel, about what you do
 - Great Cus D'Amato quote to start the chapter
 - Making the right choice requires intelligence and courage